How to Improve Running Speed: 5 Different Methods to Follow

 This is an especially useful method for long-distance-marathon or ultramarathon runners to gradually increase their pace per mile.
 The method is simple enough once you’ve figured out your average speed per kilometre or mile.

 For example, if you know that you’re averaging five minutes per kilometre, try and increase your speed in that last minute of every kilometre to up your average.
+By actively adding sprints into your training runs, your body will get used to adding these bursts of energy in, and you’ll improve stamina too.
+This is an effective form of speed endurance training which will start showing results in your race times fast.

 3. Choose lightweight running shoes and gear